 If you are hit by a car running a red light, whether in a car yourself or walking as a pedestrian, it is important to seek medical attention immediately.
 Even if there are no apparent injuries, internal injuries can wreak havoc on the body.
 While calling 911, it is important to request ambulance and police, but dispatchers will usually send both.
 A police report documenting the accident and taking statements of all parties will be necessary if you pursue civil action against the driver.
 Once you have started your recovery, your next step will be to contact an experienced personal injury attorney to litigate your case against the negligent driver.

-The personal injury attorneys at The Simon Law Firm, P.C. are specialized in negligent car accident litigation.
-If you or a loved one has been injured due to a driver running a red light, contact us for a free, confidential consultation to discuss your legal options.
-Red light accidents are preventable and all drivers must adhere to street signs, rules of the road, and laws against distracted driving to protect themselves and others.
+The personal injury attorneys in St. Louis at The Simon Law Firm, P.C. are specialized in negligent car accident litigation.
+If you or a loved one has been injured due to a driver running a red light, contact us for a free, confidential consultation to discuss your legal options and St. Louis auto injury representation.
+Red light accidents are preventable and all drivers must adhere to street signs, rules of the road, traffic safety tips, and laws against distracted driving to protect themselves and others.